The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Variation formulas

 \begin{remark}The integral

-seems difficult to be computed directly.
-However, we will find it by an indirect method.
-Recall that the analogous integral in real space forms is a multiple of an elementary symmetric function of the principal curvatures.\end{remark}
+seems difficult to compute by direct means.
+However, we will find it by an indirect method (cf.~Remark \ref{solucio}).
+The analogous integral in real space forms is a multiple of an elementary symmetric function of the principal curvatures.\end{remark}